 He was feral, but not some 19th century waif living in the Schwarzwald, uneducated in the ways of his kind.
 Henry’s presence had been cobbled from other disparate sources.
 First, he was prematurely old—an Old Soul, like a handful of others I’ve known—in the sense of reticence that comes from seeing things we ought not; of wandering too near the edge; of Trust betrayed, the contract of childhood broken.
 What you heard contradicted what you saw and what you heard was not the childish talk of pre-adolescence.
 Henry did not speak, so much as converse.

 Oh, sure, we played.
 I recall a Maxfield Parrish afternoon on the merry-go-round in the park behind the Methodist church when we spun faster than astronauts.
-Dizzy, giddy, laughing hysterically, for a moment barriers vanished and gaps between us closed.
+Dizzy, giddy, laughing hysterically, for a moment barriers fell and the gaps between us closed.
 For a moment, Henry’s armor lay on the verge, safely out of reach, until the moment passed, so much salt in water.
 There were one or two similar events in the next few days.
 Then the Dillons and their guest went home.
 I wrote him now and again during the following months—those “penpal” letters are somewhere in the house, even yet, lingering like these recollections—but I do not know what became of him.